-I bet you already have something on your mind.
-Because this story sounds cool, but it does not explain one thing.
+Now I bet you are wondering something.
 How is this a legendary vehicle, and not just another rework?
 Well, as with any good tale, the real trouble is just about to hit!

 Everything was looking great for good ol’ Rusty.
 While the car was not everyone’s cup of tea, people appreciated the dedication of Burroughs.
 It quickly got some fans, as well as people who were just interested in what was coming next.
 Sadly, things went seriously downhill.

-Just a year after being brought back from the dead, Rusty found itself in quite the trouble.
-To put it bluntly – it burned up in a fire in 2011.
-And believe me, when I say burned, I mean it.
+Just a year after being revived, Rusty burned up in a fire in 2011.
+And when I say burned, I mean it.
 The only thing left was the metal frame.
-Charred and hollow it stood as the last testament to Rusty’s unyielding heart.
+It stood as the last testament to Rusty’s unyielding heart.

-At this point in the story, you can see the tragedy.
-But Mike Burroughs and company were not about to give up on the old BMW.
+Tragic?
+Yes.
+Hopeless?
+Not quite!
+Mike Burroughs and company were not about to give up on the old BMW.
 Encouraged by fans, they decided to bring the car back to life once more.
 In their eyes, Rusty was a phoenix.
-For them, this meant that burning up was just a part of its reincarnation.
-Because legends never die.
+Burning up was just a part of its reincarnation.

-Somehow Mike managed to keep the authentic look of the BMW while modifying pretty much everything about its body.
-But it took 4 years to bring Rusty back under the spotlight and then another 4 to get it ready for an exhibition.
+Throughout the rebuild, somehow Mike managed to keep the authentic look of the BMW while modifying pretty much everything about its body.

 Now the vehicle is wider, yet it still stares at you with aggressive round eyes.
-The black coat carries its own kind of “tattoos” as a reminder that you are not dealing with any regular old BMW.
+The black coat carries “tattoos” as a reminder that you are not dealing with any regular old BMW.

 Ladies and gentlemen, this is Rusty Slammington – the car that died, lived, died again, and rose anew once more.
-Now it is being prepped for an exhibition and you can bask in its glory as well!
+It took 8 years, but now it is here!

 What do you think about old Rusty?